 Please select the Numbers Category from the available list.

-- Use 1000 separator(,): If you want to separate the 1000 with comma then Select this option
+- Use 1000 separator(,): If you want to separate 1000 with a comma then Select this option

 Click ok to finish Formatting the Numeric value of Sales Amount text box.
 Let us preview the report